HelpLee/springer_crawler/README.md

      ```

 2. **Enter Journal Name**:
    - The script will prompt you to enter the journal name.
-Make sure to replace spaces with a "+" symbol (e.g., "Nature Chemistry" should be entered as "Nature+Chemistry").
+Simply enter the full name of the journal (e.g., "Nature Chemistry").

 3. **Select Query Mode**:
    - You will be asked whether you want to: